Top 5 Best Santoku Knife for Home Cooks

 • Carbon Steel (Blue Steel, White Steel): Delivers outstanding sharpness and long-lasting edges.
 However, it is reactive, meaning it can rust or stain if not properly dried and oiled.
 Best for cooks who value sharpness and don’t mind extra care.

-• Stainless Steel (VG-10, Damascus): More resistant to rust and stains, easier to maintain, and reliable for daily cooking.
+• Stainless Steel and stainless-clad steels (VG-10 and Damascus-clad blades): More resistant to rust and stains, easier to maintain, and reliable for daily cooking.
 Damascus adds aesthetic beauty while keeping performance high.
 Perfect for busy home cooks.

 • Ebony / Magnolia: Lightweight, elegant, and gives a classic Japanese feel.
 Comfortable to hold and well-balanced.